Dedication to the

 Labor Compliance

-– Fight against slave labor in Brazil and Paraguay.
+– Fight against slave and child labor.

 icon_ambiente_18